JinLi711/Protein-Structures/record_files/Log.md

 Some possible suggestions to improve:
 * predict distance rather contact.
 Then when generating the 3D protein, convert the distance to a contact matrix.

+# March 27, 2019

+Training on Google Colab has been super slow (like 4 hours for 1 epoch).
+Some possible fixes:
+* increase the batch size.
+The current batch size is 1, because I didn't think it mattered.
+Turns out it matters ALOT.
+* Fix the sparse IndexedSlices.

+Things I need to check / change before running the final model:
+* check the validation steps for fit_generator
+* check that the data path is correct (i.e the cull number)